Chew Valley Lake

 Chew Valley Lake is a reservoir in Chew Stoke, Chew Valley, Somerset, England.
-It is the sixth-largest artificial lake by area in the United Kingdom, with an area of 1200 acre, but only the forty-seventh largest by volume, reflecting the fact it is a shallow lake.
+It is the sixth-largest artificial lake by area in the United Kingdom, with an area of 1200 acre, but only the forty-seventh largest by volume.
 The lake, created in the early 1950s, was opened by Queen Elizabeth II in 1956.
 It provides much of the drinking water for the city of Bristol and surrounding area, taking its supply from the Mendip Hills.
 Some of the lake water is used to maintain the flow in the River Chew.

 Before the lake was created, archaeological investigations were carried out that showed evidence of occupation since Neolithic times and included Roman artefacts.
 The lake is an important site for wildlife and has been designated a Site of Special Scientific Interest (SSSI) and a Special Protection Area (SPA).
 It is a national centre for birdwatching, with over 260 species recorded.
 The lake has indigenous and migrant water birds throughout the year, and two nature trails have been created.
 The flora and fauna provide habitats for some less common plants and insects.

 Some restricted use for recreational activities is permitted by the owner, Bristol Water, including dinghy sailing and fishing, primarily for trout.